 8. Fine Dining

-With more than fifty Michelin-starred restaurants, New York has enough upscale restaurants to satisfy both lords of industry and wandering gourmands.
+With more than seventy Michelin-starred restaurants, New York has enough upscale restaurants to satisfy both lords of industry and wandering gourmands.
 When it comes to eating well in New York, the options are practically endless so long as your credit limit can handle it.

 Top establishments like Eleven Madison Park and Le Bernardin have set the culinary bar not just in NYC but in kitchens around the globe.
 However, don’t discount more innovative establishments like Momofuku Ko and high-end sushi bars like Sushi Nakazawa.